Board of directors

 Nicola Isles

-Nicola Isles has over 35 years of experience as a registered nurse with a background in intensive and coronary care and 20 years’ experience specialising in infection prevention and control in both public and private healthcare facilities.
+Nicola is a credentialled infection control (IPC) practitioner (expert level) of ACIPC (CICP-E) with a Master’s in Infection Prevention and Control, post graduate qualification in Intensive Care, a Registered Nurse Immuniser and a Hand Hygiene Auditor.
+Nicola has over 35 years of experience as a Registered Nurse with a background in intensive and critical care with over 20 years’ experience specialising in infection prevention control in both public and private healthcare facilities.
 She has a keen interest in promoting and ensuring best practice in infection prevention and control and vascular access.
-Her current role is as Healthscope’s National Infection Prevention, Control and Radiation Safety Manager for 42 Healthscope Hospitals.
-She has the proven ability to both develop and implement policies, manage risks, lead projects and provide strategic direction at a national level.
-She is a credentialled member with the Australasian College for Infection Prevention and Control (CIPC-A), with a keen interest in quality, governance and patient safety, a strong focus on consumer engagement, improving patient experience and outcomes.
-She has more recently commenced as an accredited assessor for the NHQHS National Standards.
-She is passionate about implementing research and evidence-based best practice to implement effective change in infection prevention and control.
+Her current role is Healthscope’s National Infection Prevention and Radiation Safety Manager where she provides a strong governance framework and a strategic direction at a national level for all 38 hospitals across all healthcare disciplines and IPC professionals.
+She has a keen interest in quality, governance and patient safety, with a strong focus on consumer engagement, improving patient experience and outcomes and is passionate about implementing research and evidence-based best practice to implement effective change infection prevention and control.

 CICP-E